-A Wilson Workers’ Comp Lawyer Fights for You
+Wilson North Carolina Workers’ Comp Lawyer Fighting for You

 Workplace injuries can happen to anyone.
 Maybe you’re behind a desk for BB&T, teaching kids in Wilson County Schools, working shifts for Bridgestone, or looking after patients at Wilson Medical Center.
 No matter where you work in Wilson, a workplace injury could happen to you.

+You may be facing a growing pile of bills, irregular benefit checks, or a doctor whose treatment of your injury you disagree with.
 That’s why we’re here.
-Our Wilson workers’ compensation attorneys can fight for injured workers and help them seek the benefits and medical care they need.
+Our Wilson workers’ compensation lawyers can fight for injured workers and help them seek the benefits and medical care they need.

 What Steps Should I Take After My Workplace Injury in Wilson?

-Here’s a quick checklist of what we recommend for injured workers seeking to file:
+Here’s a quick checklist of what our law firm recommends to injured workers: